0xmycf/symmetrical-journey/README.md

 - [x] Cows, Pigs, Sheep, Rabbits etc. drop meat only and only if killed with an anvil
 - [x] Cows fight back when attacked (needs optimization)
 - [x] Pigs fight back when attacked (needs optimization)
-- [ ] Rabbits go into sonic mode if attacked
+- [x] Rabbits go into sonic mode if attacked (needs optimization/balancing)
 - [x] Sheep die when attacked (vanilla behaviour)
 - [x] Wheat, Potatoes, Carrots etc. all grow significantly faster
 - [x] Wheat, Potatoes, Carrots etc. only drop items at their last stage